eisenjulian/nlp_estimator_tutorial/blog.md

 Using the `Estimator` API and the same model `head`, we can also create a classifier that uses a *Long Short-Term Memory* (*LSTM*) cell instead of convolutions.
 Recurrent models such as this are some of the most successful building blocks for NLP applications.
 An LSTM processes the entire document sequentially, recursing over the sequence with its cell while storing the current state of the sequence in its memory.

-One the benefits of CNNs over LSTMs is the simple architecture usually provides better convergence without much parameter massaging.
+One the benefits of CNNs over LSTMs is the simple architecture usually provides faster training and better convergence without much parameter massaging.
 LSTMs (and RNNs in general) tend to suffer convergence issues like vanishing or exploding gradients, that said, with enough tweaking they can get to state-of-the-art results.

 Each cell processes one token embedding at a time updating its internal state based on a differentiable computation that depends on both that vector $x_t$ and its previous state $h_{t-1}$.
 There's a great explanation about the logic behind that at [this post](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) on [Christopher Olah](https://github.com/colah)'s blog.
 Actually, everything there is a must read!